 Employment Practices and Liability Insurance

 Employment Practices Liability Insurance or EPLI is meant to protect employers in cases where employees believe their legal rights as a worker were violated at your business.
 This type of insurance can help pay legal costs if your company is sued for wrongful termination, breach of contract, harassment, discrimination, and several other possible employee lawsuits.
+When deciding what insurance is needed for small business, this one is not essential.
 While not legally required, EPLI can be a means of survival for businesses who are found negligent or guilty in lawsuits against them.

 The Minimum Protects You the Least